askasoft/pango/log/README.md

 ## log
 log is a Go log manager.
 It can use many log writers.
-The repo is inspired by https://github.com/pandafw/panda/tree/master/panda-core/src/main/java/panda/log .
+This package is inspired by https://github.com/pandafw/panda/tree/master/panda-core/src/main/java/panda/log .

 ## How to install?